natvar55/IT496_Data_voyagers_Project3/README.md

   As player, ground and opposition were categorical and nominal features we used one hot encoding to preprocess them.
   For rest of the numerical columns, we used the standard scaling method.

-- **Predictive Goals**
+- **Predictive Goals:-**
-  For a given match we predicted the runs that a player is likely to score.
+  For a given match we predicted the runs that a player is likely to score.<br>
   We predicted which player is most likely to be the highest run scorer.
 - **Models**
   Xgboost Regressor-> R2-score- 74.16%